We’re half way to our $10,000 goal!

 Join us in the fight against childhood hunger by giving or volunteering.
 Together, we can make a lasting impact on the lives of children and build a brighter, healthier future.

-FAMILIES
+SUPPORTING LOCAL FAMILIES

-Summer EBT - LEARN MORE
+Families can get additional support with Summer EBT - click to LEARN MORE

 (good at local Farmer's Markets with a + $10 credit)